avaneev/biteopt/biteoptampl/README.md

 tolerance (10<sup>-5</sup> by default), non-equality constraints are evaluated strictly.

-Solver runs up to `1500\*itmult\*(n_var<sup>2.1</sup>)\*sqrt(depth)` iterations (function evaluations) per attempt, which is a hard limit, or lower if solver plateaus.
-So, for higher-dimensional problems this budget can be quite high, but it can be decreased via the `itmult` parameter.
+Solver runs for a dimension-dependent maximum number of iterations (function evaluations) per attempt, which is a hard limit, or lower if solver plateaus.
+For higher-dimensional problems this budget can be quite high, but it can be decreased via the `itmult` parameter.
 Solver reports the number of attempts where hard iteration limit was reached without reaching optimization plateau.
 If all attempts reached this limit, increasing `itmult` is advisable.

 The model `.mod` file should first be converted to the `.nl` format via the `ampl -og` command.